Sorry, you need to enable JavaScript to visit this website.

 Progression

-You now have the opportunity to develop your career further within the investigation world, with many investigators progressing to supervisory or management roles, aspiring to be a senior investigating officer (SIO) or strategic investigator.
+PIP 1 and PIP 2 investigators often progress to supervisory or management roles, aspiring to be a senior investigating officer (SIO) or strategic investigator.

-Many serious and complex investigators, however, go on to develop their specialist knowledge at PIP 2, eg, becoming a specialist child abuse investigator or a digital media investigator.
+You may also develop your specialist knowledge at PIP 2, such as becoming a specialist child abuse investigator or digital media investigator.

 If, as a police constable PIP 2 investigator, you are looking to progress further through the police ranks, you should read the national police promotion framework (NPPF) information.